 School hours are from 7:40 A. M. to 2:30 P. M. Monday through Friday.
 The school is open to students at 7:30 A.M.
-Students may be dropped off in the schoolyard and report to their classroom no earlier than 7:30 AM.
+Students may be dropped off in the schoolyard on Walker Street and report to their classroom no earlier than 7:30 AM.
 If you need to drop your child off before then they may take advantage of the before school program.
 The school is not legally responsible for students being dropped off in the schoolyard before the teacher reports for supervision duty.
 At the end of the school day, students are expected to be picked up through the established pick-up routine by 2:30 P.M.
-Students who are still left at the 2:30 P.M. dismissal will be placed in the Elite After School program if they are a registered participant and charged accordingly.
-Students who are not registered in the After School Program will be held in the office and a fee of \$1.00 per minute will be billed to parents through FACTS.
+Students who are still left at the 2:30 P.M. dismissal will be placed in the Saint Bendict Academy After School program and will be billed to parents through FACTS.